Create a UI5 Integration Card that Displays Data from the Northwind Demo System

 IMPORTANT: SAP Build Work Zone is not available in a trial account.
 If you only have a trial account and you want to learn more about the Integration cards you can follow this tutorial from steps 1 to 5.

 Integration cards are UI elements which display concise pieces of information in a limited-space container.
 Cards are small previews of application content, and each card represents a specific topic, task, or perspective.
-As a card developer, you only need to configure a descriptor (manifest.json
+As a card developer, you only need to configure a descriptor (manifest.json file) and as a result you get fully functional and reusable card.

 - Step 1